 The strength of these artists is their combination of the present and the past.
 China is changing fast and that is why many artists go back to the past.
-They know the most modern techniques and are aware of what is going on in the world, but on the other hand they can look back on a very rich cultural past and know all their traditional techniques, such as calligraphy.
-These two things seem to have a major influence on contemporary Chinese artists: in the interviews I have read, a kind of nostalgia emerges, a flight from the hectic world, but also a lot of criticism on the past government politics.
+They know the most modern techniques and are aware of what is going on in the world, but at the same time, they can look back on a very rich cultural past and utilize all their traditional techniques, such as calligraphy.
+These two things seem to have a major influence on contemporary Chinese artists: in the interviews, I have read a kind of nostalgia emerges, a flight from the hectic world, but also a lot of criticism of past government politics.
 Because criticism is a delicate issue in Chinese society, most artists present it in a suggestive form.
 In other words, you will often have to learn more about a work in order to fully understand it.
-They treat their subjects with refined techniques and use calligraphy, the art of writing, as a basis technique.
-The slow brush strokes are ideal for unwinding and self-reflection.
+They treat their subjects with refined techniques and use calligraphy, the art of writing, as a basis; the slow brush strokes are ideal for unwinding and self-reflection.

 The paintings and etchings of the versatile artist Shao Fan start from calligraphy.
 He starts with one smooth line and repeats it up to 1000 times.
-After a while he gets a picture with a meaning on the canvas.
+After a while, he gets a picture with meaning on the canvas.
 He also uses washed ink (a traditional Chinese painting technique) on rice paper.
-By applying the brush strokes, the paper deforms and starts showing a relief, and the image on the paper, a rabbit in this case, consequently gets the structure of the animal’s fur.
+By applying the brush strokes, the paper deforms and starts showing relief, and the image on the paper, a rabbit in this case, consequently forms the structure of the animal’s fur.

-Rabbits are one of his favourite animals.
+Rabbits are one of his favorite animals.
 He keeps them in his house in an inner garden and has painted them numerous times.
 He enlarges the image of the vulnerable rabbits so that they appear rather dominant.
-Shao Fan said in an interview: “When you look down at them, they look like cute creatures, but I wanted to bring them on an equal footing with humans, so that a dialogue can arise between the work and the viewer”.
-That says a lot about his love for the animals.
+Shao Fan said in an interview: “When you look down at them, they look like cute creatures, but I wanted to bring them on an equal footing with humans so that a dialogue can arise between the work and the viewer.”
+That says a lot about his love for animals.

-Just as he was moved by the dog, he turned towards peach blossoms, a natural phenomenon very much appreciated in Southeast Asia.
-The real beauty of the blossoms only lasts a couple of days in springtime and so Zhou tries to stretch the time by leaving the open blossoms on his canvasses, free from being withered.
-The color of the blossoms is as striking as the flashy colour of the dogs.
-As a Chinese artist referring to tradition, Zhou quotes a Chinese proverb that says: ‘The greatest truth lies in simplicity’.
+Just as he was moved by the dog, Zhou turned towards peach blossoms, a natural phenomenon very much appreciated in Southeast Asia.
+The real beauty of the blossoms only lasts a couple of days in springtime, and so Zhou tries to stretch this time by leaving the open blossoms on his canvasses, free from being withered.
+The color of the blossoms is as striking as the flashy color of the dogs.
+As a Chinese artist referring to tradition, Zhou quotes a Chinese proverb that says: ‘The greatest truth lies in simplicity.”

 Another Chinese tradition is fireworks.
 In fact, it was invented at some point between the 7th and 10th centuries.
 Originally, they were used in religious events to expel evil spirits.
 The ritual of setting off fireworks is therefore a permanent part of Chinese culture and is still associated with many festivals to this day.
 Fireworks can be very beautiful to watch for enthusiasts, but what does it have to do with art?
 It may surprise you, but the artist Cai Guo-Qiang uses it to create his works.
 The process is impressive to see and that is why Cai involves the public.
 A striking example of his firework-based art is to be seen in the Museum of Fine Arts in Houston.
 The museum invited the artist to complete the work Odyssey for a live audience (it was also streamed live).

 In a shed, Cai and his assistants processed 42 panels with cut-out templates.
-After the preparations, the artist spread the gunpowder over the panels and lit the wick.
-The work caught fire and the audience witnessed a real firework on the laid down panels.
-Gunpowder burned into the work in such a way that it shaped a traditional 13th-century Chinese landscape, in which a series of topographical elements alternate, and a Feng Shui energy flow is considered.
-The panels currently occupy an entire room of the museum and the visitor is guided through the entire landscape through dark tropical plants, palm trees and misty mountain tops that eventually crash down to a rugged coastline.
-A closer look reveals the various gunpowder effects, but it is the subtle reflection on the landscape on the polished black granite floor (as a dark pool of water), that makes a walk in this gallery a sacral experience.
+After the preparations, the artist spread gunpowder over the panels and lit the wick.
+The work caught fire and the audience witnessed a real firework on the laid-down panels.
+Gunpowder burned into the work in such a way that it shaped a traditional 13th-century Chinese landscape, in which a series of topographical elements alternate and a Feng Shui energy flow is considered.
+The panels currently occupy an entire room of the museum, and the visitor is guided through the landscape by dark tropical plants, palm trees and misty mountain tops that eventually crash down to a rugged coastline.
+A closer look reveals the various gunpowder effects, but it is the subtle reflection of the landscape on the polished black granite floor (as a dark pool of water) that makes a walk in this gallery a sacral experience.
 The sequence of the elements of nature has been placed according to the rules of Feng Shui, whereby the monumental mountains in the north of the gallery and the waterscape in the south contribute to a positive chi.

-Several Chinese artists are nowadays openly talking about their griefs of the (former) government policy.
+Several Chinese artists are nowadays openly talking about their griefs of (former) government policy.
 That has not always been the case.
-During Mao Zedong’s Cultural Revolution (1966–76), a culture of censorship prevailed: art academies were closed, artists were closely monitored and many works of art were even destroyed by the authorities.
-1989 was a turning point with the student uprising on Tiananmen Square, where the government had deployed tanks to contain the crowd.
-We all know the famous picture where a young student stops a series of tanks and thus symbolizes the everyday man who resists the giant of a government.
-A modern David and Goliath.
+During Mao Zedong’s Cultural Revolution (1966–76), a culture of censorship prevailed: art academies were closed, artists were closely monitored, and many works of art were even destroyed by the authorities.
+The year 1989 was a turning point with the student uprising in Tiananmen Square, where the government had deployed tanks to contain the crowd.
+We all know the famous picture where a young student stops a series of tanks and thus symbolizes the everyday man who resists the giant of government; a modern David and Goliath.
 Since then, artists went underground and finally came to the public with their work around the turn of the century.

-Contemporary artists such as Shao Fan and Zhou Chunya, who we listed above, come from a family that has given the Mao regime a creative expression.
+Contemporary artists such as Shao Fan and Zhou Chunya, who we listed above, come from families that have given the Mao regime a creative expression.
 Their parents were assigned to paint Maoist propaganda during the Cultural Revolution.
 Later, when they became artists themselves, this called for a reaction.

 The destruction of this piece of art is displayed in a series of three black and white photographs which show Ai dropping the urn.
 It became a very controversial work: if he wanted to critique the government’s cultural policy, why did he smash the antique urn?
 Isn’t that the same as what Mao did?
-It enraged most antique collectors, but Ai’s aim was to remind them about the heritage loss.
-Even today, opinions are divided, but one must admit that the urn was blessed with a second meaning: It went from being a purely historical artefact to one of the most relevant symbols against the Maoist rage against the cultural heritage of China.
+It enraged most antique collectors, but Ai’s aim was to remind them about heritage loss.
+Even today opinions are divided, but one must admit that the urn was blessed with a second meaning: it went from being a purely historical artifact to one of the most relevant symbols against the Maoist rage defacing the cultural heritage of China.

-In China Lake C he refers to the strong control from the government.
-The young people, dressed in modern Western clothing, seem to have fun and socialize on all kinds of topics.
-But appearances can be deceptive, because if you look closer at the painting, you see that the young people are up to their knees in the water.
-With this Zhao shows that in addition to relative freedom there is always a certain inconvenience.
+In China Lake C, Zhao refers to the strong control of the government.
+The young people, dressed in modern Western clothing, seem to have fun and be socializing on all kinds of topics.
+But appearances can be deceptive because if you look closer at the painting, you see that the young people are up to their knees in water.
+With this, Zhao shows that in addition to a relative freedom, there is always a certain inconvenience.
 It is a painting, but it could just as well have been a performance.

 The government’s strong control over the Chinese population meant that the individual was absorbed into a unity that was easier to control.
 Collectivism is an inherent part of Chinese social history.
 The painter Zhang Xiaogang draws inspiration for his work from this and started in 1993 with the series Bloodline, the Big Family.
 This series consists of several hundred portraits, painted in a style very typical of Zhang.
 He based his work on family portraits from the time of the Cultural Revolution, which makes the subjects portrayed look very homogeneous.
 Their faces lack any emotion whatsoever and they stare into the audience as if they couldn’t care less.
 But that’s only at first sight.

-The artist Song Dong is concerned with the influence of globalization and the lightning-fast modernization that his home country is undergoing since recent decades.
-The 4.5 meter high by 9 meter long installation Through the Wall is made of dozens of doors and frames from the old walled Hutong neighbourhood in Beijing.
-This historic neighbourhood, where Song himself grew up and still lives, has been steadily demolished in favour of new constructions since the 1990s.
+The artist Song Dong is concerned with the influence of globalization and the lightning-fast modernization that his home country has undergone in recent decades.
+The 4.5-meter high by 9-meter-long installation Through the Wall is made of dozens of doors and frames from the old walled Hutong neighborhood in Beijing.
+This historic neighborhood, where Song himself grew up and still lives, has been steadily demolished in favor of new constructions since the 1990s.
 Just as he and his parents had to make ends meet with what was available during the Maoist board, he now uses found objects to realize his work.

-The installation is surprising: Along the outside, Through the Wall appears to be an impenetrable wall, but a small detour around the work brings you to a door on the side that gives access to a space that at first sight is hidden for the spectator.
-Behind this door a room unfolds with mounted mirrors on the floor and the walls, in which not only the hundreds of different lamps on the ceiling are reflected, but also the visitor sees his own appearance endlessly reflected in the work.
+The installation is surprising: along the outside, Through the Wall appears to be an impenetrable wall, but a small detour around the work brings you to a door on the side that gives access to a space that at first sight is hidden for the spectator.
+Behind this door, a room unfolds with mounted mirrors on the floor and the walls, in which not only the hundreds of different lamps on the ceiling are reflected, but the visitor’s own appearance is endlessly reflected in the work.
 It is a way of involving the visitor in recent events in China.

 The tank is accompanied by drawings and plans for its creation.
 Because military information is not available in China, the artist had to find assistants who were willing to sneak into an army base in the middle of the night to measure by hand the dimensions of the tank.
 Making art is still a risky business!